 Frequently Asked Questions

 How long will the Confetti Macaroni Salad keep?

 If properly sealed in an airtight container or a Ziploc bag, the macaroni salad will last for 3 to 5 days in the refrigerator.

 If you don’t have buttermilk on hand, you could always make your own.
 It is as simple as incorporating acid into milk.
 Add one tablespoon of white vinegar or lemon juice for every cup of whole milk, let sit and wait for it to curdle.
 And your buttermilk is now ready!

 Is there a dairy-free substitute to buttermilk?

-Yes, if you refer to our tip on how to make your own buttermilk, you could substitute the whole milk for your preferred non dairy milk.
+Yes.
+You can refer to our tip on how to make your own buttermilk.
+Moreover, you could substitute the whole milk for your preferred non-dairy milk.

 How to prevent the salad from becoming soggy?

 Macaroni salads can get soggy depending on how you have cooked the elbow macaroni.
 We recommend cooking the macaroni al dente.
 This type of texture will keep your salad from becoming soggy or mushy, and they will absorb the salad dressing better.

 ConclusionBrighten up your day with our tasty Confetti Macaroni Salad!
 Serve it cold on a hot summer day and top it off with your favorite garnishings.
 Or eat it up as a snack as they also make great leftovers on any day.
 It’s simple, flavorsome, and is sure to impress any crowd looking for a refreshing bowl to dig in.